-- (a) Be responsible for the management of the department. - (b) Administer and enforce the laws pertaining to personnel. - (c) Observe and report to the Governor on the conditions of the nonmerit aspects of personnel all matters in the jurisdiction of the department. - (d) Formulate, adopt, amend, or repeal rules, regulations, and general policies affecting the purposes, responsibilities, and jurisdiction of the department and that are consistent with the law and necessary for personnel administration pursuant to procedures established by Chapter 4 (commencing with section 18210) of Part 1.
+- (a) Be responsible for the management of the department. - (b) Administer and enforce the laws pertaining to personnel. - (c) Observe and report to the Governor on the conditions of all matters in the jurisdiction of the department. - (d) Formulate, adopt, amend, or repeal rules, regulations, and general policies affecting the purposes, responsibilities, and jurisdiction of the department pursuant to procedures established by Chapter 4 (commencing with Section 18210) of Part 1.

-All regulations relating to personnel administration heretofore adopted pursuant to this part-by the State Personnel Board, California Victim Compensation and Government Claims Board, Department of General Services, and the Department of Finance, and in effect on the operative date of this part, shall remain in effect and shall be fully enforceable unless and until readopted, amended, or repealed by the director.
+All regulations relating to personnel administration heretofore adopted pursuant to this part, and in effect on the operative date of this part, shall remain in effect and shall be fully enforceable unless and until readopted, amended, or repealed by the director.

-- (e) Hold hearings, subpoena witnesses, administer oaths, and conduct investigations concerning all matters relating to the department's jurisdiction. - (f) Act on behalf of the department and delegate powers to any authorized representative. - (g) Serve as the Governor's designated representative pursuant to Section 3517. - (h) Perform any other duties that may be prescribed by law, and any other administrative and executive duties that have by other provisions of law been previously imposed. - SEC.
-117. Section 19815.6 of the Government Code is amended to read: - 19815.6. (a) Notwithstanding the provisions of Sections 11042 and 11043, the chief counsel shall represent the department in all legal matters in which the department is interested, before any administrative agency or court of law.
+- (e) Hold hearings, subpoena witnesses, administer oaths, and conduct investigations concerning all matters relating to the department's jurisdiction. - (f) Act on behalf of the department and delegate powers to any authorized representative.

-(b) The department may charge state agencies and departments for the actual and necessary costs of legal services rendered by the legal division in unfair practice cases, representation cases, and requests for injunctive relief arising pursuant to Chapter 10.3 (commencing with Section 3512) of Division 4 of Title 1, in grievance arbitration cases arising under negotiated memoranda of understanding, and in all labor law and-nonmerit personnel matters-in state and federal courts.
+(g) Serve as the Governor's designated representative pursuant to Section 3517.

-- (c) In grievance arbitration cases arising pursuant to memoranda of understanding negotiated pursuant to Sections 3517 and 3517.5, the department may charge state agencies involved for the actual and necessary costs of arbitration, including the state's share of the arbitrator's fees, transcription fees, and other related costs. - (d) The department may charge state agencies for their pro rata share of the actual and necessary costs of negotiating and administering memoranda of understanding pursuant to Sections 3517 and 3517.5. - SEC.
-118. Section 19816 of the Government Code is repealed.
-19816. (a) Except as provided by Section 19816.2, the department succeeds to and is vested with the duties, purposes, responsibilities, and jurisdiction exercised by the State Personnel Board with respect to the administration of salaries, hours, and other personnel-related matters, training, performance evaluations, and layoffs and grievances. - (b) The department succeeds to and is vested with the duties, purposes, responsibilities, and jurisdiction exercised by the California Victim Compensation and Government Claims Board and the Department of General Services with respect to the administration of miscellaneous employee entitlements. - (c) The department succeeds to and is vested with the duties, purposes, responsibilities, and jurisdiction exercised by the Department of Finance with respect to the administration of salaries of employees exempt from civil service and within range salary adjustments. - SEC.
-119. Section 19816.6 of the Government Code is amended to read: - 19816.6.
-All officers and employees of the State Personnel Board and the department Department of Personnel Administration, who, on the operative date of this part, are serving in the state civil service, other than as temporary employees, and engaged in the performance of a function vested in the department by Section 2 19816 shall be transferred to the department.
-The status, positions, 3 and rights of these persons shall not be affected by the transfer and 4 shall be retained by them as officers and employees of the 5 department pursuant to the State Civil Service Act, except as to positions exempt from civil service.
+- (h) Perform any other duties that may be prescribed by law, and any other administrative and executive duties that have by other law been previously imposed. - SEC.
+116. Section 19815.6 of the Government Code is amended to read: - 19815.6. (a) Notwithstanding the provisions of Sections 11042 and 11043, the chief counsel shall represent the department in all legal matters in which the department is interested, before any administrative agency or court of law. - (b) The department may charge state agencies and departments for the actual and necessary costs of legal services rendered by the legal division in unfair practice cases, representation cases, and requests for injunctive relief arising pursuant to Chapter 10.3 (commencing with Section 3512) of Division 4 of Title 1, in grievance arbitration cases arising under negotiated memoranda of understanding, and in all labor law and personnel matters. - (c) In grievance arbitration cases arising pursuant to memoranda of understanding negotiated pursuant to Sections 3517 and 3517.5, the department may charge state agencies involved for the actual and necessary costs of arbitration, including the state's share of the arbitrator's fees, transcription fees, and other related costs. - (d) The department may charge state agencies for their pro rata share of the actual and necessary costs of negotiating and administering memoranda of understanding pursuant to Sections 3517 and 3517.5. - SEC.
+117. Section 19816 of the Government Code is repealed.
+SEC.
+118. Section 19816.6 of the Government Code is amended to read: - 19816.6.
+All officers and employees of the State Personnel Board and the Department of Personnel Administration, who, on the operative date of this part, are serving in the state civil service, other than as temporary employees, and engaged in the performance of a function vested in the department shall be transferred to the department.
+The status, positions, and rights of these persons shall not be affected by the transfer and shall be retained by them as officers and employees of the department pursuant to the State Civil Service Act, except as to positions exempt from civil service.